About the Department of Medicine

 The Department of Medicine was formed in 1951 with the creation of the four-year medical school and with the appointment of the first chair, Dr. Charles Burnett.
 He served the Department as chair until 1964.
 The 1963-1964 Department of Medicine Annual Report stated that the Department had a total of 44 faculty and 461 students and house staff; 8 training grants totaling $327,846; and 33 other grants totaling $579,672.
 Faculty had published 54 papers.
 Pressing needs and recommendations for the future, identified by Dr. Burnett, were space to recruit faculty in the areas of endocrinology and genetics and monies to increase salaries in order to remain competitive.

 The following individuals have served as Chair of the Department:

 - Dr. David Ontjes, 1981-1989

 - Dr. Marschall S. Runge, 2000-2014

 Department of Medicine Leadership

-Visit our Leadership page to learn more about Dr. Falk, and his team of Vice-Chairs, including Lee Berkowitz, MD, Vice Chair for Education, Cristin Colford, MD, Vice Chair for Clinical Services; Meghan McCann, Vice Chair for Hospital Integration; Spencer Dorn, MD, Vice Chair for Care Innovation; Keisha Gibson, MD, MPH, Vice Chair for Diversity and Inclusion; Janet Rubin, MD, Vice Chair for Research; Linda Raftery, Vice Chair for Administration.
+Visit our Leadership page to learn more about Dr. Falk, and his team of Vice-Chairs, including Lee Berkowitz, MD, Vice Chair for Education; Cristin Colford, MD, Vice Chair for Clinical Services; Meghan McCann, Vice Chair for Hospital Integration; Spencer Dorn, MD, Vice Chair for Care Innovation; Keisha Gibson, MD, MPH, Vice Chair for Diversity and Inclusion; Janet Rubin, MD, Vice Chair for Research; Linda Raftery, Vice Chair for Administration.

 Photos of campus by Chris Polydoroff.
 Photo of Medicine at Chapel Hill book by Rochelle Moser.